MaxxWilson/XYTable/README.md

 // Function to set the direction and magnitude of an actuator.
 Negative magnitude implies
 // Counter-Clockwise rotation for a motor and opposing polarity for an electromagnet
 // Inputs:  mag           magnitude of actuator effort between -255 and 255
-//          actuator      struct representing actuator configuration
+//          actuator      struct pointer representing actuator configuration
 // Outputs: none
 void SetActuator(int16_t mag, const ActuatorOut *actuator) {